wsoule/dotfiles-cli/README.md

 - 🎉 **Complete Developer Onboarding** - One command to set up everything for new developers
 - 🔐 **GitHub SSH Integration** - Automated SSH key generation and GitHub configuration
 - 📦 **Smart Package Management** - Curated essential packages for developers
+- 🤝 **Configuration Sharing** - Share and discover configs via GitHub Gist
+- 📚 **Template Library** - Pre-built configs for web-dev, data science, DevOps, and more
+- 🌍 **Community Discovery** - Find and browse configurations from other developers
 - 📋 **JSON Configuration** - Store your setup in simple, versionable JSON
 - 🍺 **Brewfile Support** - Generate and import Brewfiles with full automation
 - 🔗 **GNU Stow Integration** - Manage dotfiles with symbolic links